Bira/octopus-carnival/_posts/2024-08-30-lphr-player-characters.md

 I don't think those quite fit what I have in mind for my solo campaign.
-They are suitable as backgrounds for level 1 starting characters and their mechanics can be useful, but pretty much cease to be a factor in the story once the "main plot" kicks in.
+They are suitable as backgrounds for level 1 starting characters and their mechanics can be useful at the start, but pretty much cease to be a factor in the story once the "main plot" kicks in.

-Despite being released six years earlier than Hell's Rebels, Neverwinter does a much better job at allowing players to create characters who are _deeply_ involved with the campaign at hand.
+Despite being released six years earlier than Hell's Rebels, the [Neverwinter Campaign Setting][4] for D&D 4e does a much better job at allowing players to create characters who are _deeply_ involved with the campaign at hand.
 More than starting motivations, its character themes provide entire story arcs that will remain relevant throughout the entire campaign.

 I want the same thing for my game, so I'm going to replace the relatively generic reasons given in the Hell's Rebels player guide with something that's